A GAME WE NEVER STOPPED PLAYING.

-In the early years, the Association’s competitive spirit burned just as hot as it does today as Albert H. Smith faced challengers from far and near, most notably his brother William P. Smith.
-Albert took the very first Philadelphia Amateur with his brother W.P. taking the title following year.
+In the early years, the Association’s competitive spirit burned just as hot as it does today with Albert H. Smith facing challengers from far and near, most notably his own brother William P. “W.P.”
+Smith.
+Albert took the very first Philadelphia Amateur with W.P. taking the title the following year.
 W.P. won the Philadelphia Amateur in 1898, 1901, and 1902 (edging Harold McFarland on the 36th hole for his last title).
 On five other occasions – 1899, 1903,1904,1910, and 1913 – W.P.
 Smith gained the final only to be defeated, twice by McFarland.
 Albert won only one other title, that in 1911.

 A GAP LEGEND IS BORN.

 Christened John Wood Platt, “Woody” Platt, was born April 16, 1899, and started playing golf at the age of 9.
 Of Scottish ancestry, he came by his golfing genes honestly, and it was an uncle who brought him three aluminum clubs from Scotland.
 With his cherished brassie, midiron and niblick, he knocked balls around a pasture in Roxborough that would be transformed into the Walnut Lane municipal course, a WPA project built in the late 1930s.

 Born in Philadelphia, John J. McDermott learned the game as a caddie at Aronimink Golf Club.
 His meteoric rise began when at the age of 19, he became the first American-born golfer to win the U.S. Open Championship.
 To this day, McDermott remains the youngest player to win the event and is generally considered to be one of the world’s top players between 1910 and 1914.
 His career ended abruptly when the cruise ship he was on was struck by another vessel.
 He would go on to spend the rest of his days residing at Norristown State Hospital.